Documentation

 Processing paths from tail plugin

-This plugin can be used together with the tail input plugin
+This plugin can be used together with the tail input plugin to make modifications to the path tag injected for every file.

 For this purpose, we will use the tail input plugin, the grok parser plugin and the filepath processor.